RESUME

 University of Central Lancashire

-Broadcast Journalism Training Council course at one of the United Kingdom’s top communications schools.
+A Broadcast Journalism Training Council-accredited postgraduate diploma that featured one industry placement.
 Modules included radio journalism, television journalism and media law.

 1995